mozilla/zamboni/docs/api/topics/export.rst

 ======

 There is an export of nightly data that is available as a tarball.
-The download can be found at the following URLs:
+The download can be found at the following URLs (replace YYYY-MM-DD with today's date):

 * Development server: https://marketplace-dev-cdn.allizom.org/dumped-apps/tarballs/YYYY-MM-DD.tgz